Mortgage rates just hit 5%. Here's how much more expensive that makes home ownership

 "It added like $700 a month in monthly payments," he says.
 "I mean, a ridiculous amount just from the interest rates."
 And that doesn't even factor in the big gain in prices over the past year as he's been trying to buy a home.

 Cacciatore is a lawyer starting a family practice.
-His fiancé is a veterinarian.
+His fiancée is a veterinarian.
 So they have good jobs and some savings.

 But in this superheated housing market, they kept getting outbid.
 Now with the higher mortgage rates, they're looking at smaller, less expensive condos.